-Rupin valley is nestled in between two approximately parallel run of giant lateral ribs a.k.a spur, stretching south from the high snow fields just below the main ridge of Dhaula Dhar range.
-Rupin pass is situated on this ridge beyond the snow field, where the ridge-altitude is as low as 4680 meters (15350 feet) thus allowing a crossing of the ridge without much risk.
-However during pre season, snow is found from an altitude of 2900-3000 meters (9500 feet) even when snowfall of previous year was less than average.
-In any case, during pre season you will have to climb at least 1700 meters (5600 feet) of snow slopes of varying gradient before reaching the pass, which offers a superb experience and learning for relatively less experienced trekkers.
+Rupin valley is nestled in between two approximately parallel runs of giant lateral ribs a.k.a spur, stretching south from the high snowfields just below the main ridge of Dhaula Dhar range.
+Rupin pass is situated on this ridge beyond the snowfield, where the ridge-altitude is as low as 4680 meters (15350 feet) thus allowing a crossing of the ridge without much risk.
+However, during the preseason, snow is found from an altitude of 2900-3000 meters (9500 feet) even when snowfall of previous year was less than average.
+In any case, during preseason you will have to climb at least 1700 meters (5600 feet) of snow slopes of varying gradient before reaching the pass, which offers a superb experience and learning for relatively less experienced trekkers.

 There is more than one ways to look at and discuss this colossal artwork of nature .